junxit/us-congress-bills-116/derived/amendments.md

 ### 26 U.S.C. § 2513

-> in the first sentence, by striking “his executor or administrator” and inserting “the decedent's executor or administrator”;
+> by striking “his executor or administrator” and inserting “the decedent's executor or administrator”;

 | | |
 |---|---|